canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Text element max-width

 Max-widths should not be based on font-size.
 Legacy classes, placeholders, and mixins that used a font-size based max-width setting have been removed.
-Use `$max-width--default` instead.
+The sole remaining nvariable to control max-widths was also renamed from `$max-width--default` to `$text-max-width`.
+All other heading max-width variables have been replaced by `$text-max-width`.

 List of removed max width features includes:

 - `max-width--p` and `%measure--p` placeholders
 - `.measure--p` class name
-- `vf-b-typography-max-widths`, `p-max-width`, `heading-max-width--short`, `heading-max-width--long`, `p-max-width--long` mixins
+- `vf-b-typography-max-widths`, `p-max-width`, `heading-max-width--short`, `heading-max-width--long`, `p-max-width--long` mixins.

 ## Variables